-There are some legitimate companies, including GreenPath, that offer free debt counseling to people who want to get out of debt.
-If you have significant credit card debt, you may be a candidate for a debt management plan.
+There are legitimate organizations, including the trusted national nonprofit GreenPath, that offer free debt counseling to people who want to get out of debt.
+If you have significant unsecured debt, you may be a candidate for a debt management plandebt management plan.
 With a debt management plan, you make regular payments to the credit counseling company, and they make payments on your behalf to the creditors.
 In addition to the convenience that this option provides, a debt management plan typically lowers credit card interest rates, waives late and over limit fees and stops collection activity.
 It can be a great tool for some people to help them save a lot of money and get out of debt faster.

 If your debt is severely delinquent, debt settlement may be an option.
-Whereas in a debt management plan, you pay off your entire debt over time, debt settlement involves creditors forgiving a portion of your debt.
+Whereas in a debt management plan, you pay off your entire debt over time, debt settlementdebt settlement involves creditors forgiving a portion of your debt.
 The obvious advantage to this would be the cash savings.
 The disadvantage would be the fact that your credit report will show that the debt was paid for less than the agreed amount, which would likely lower your credit score.
 Additionally, you’d want to consult a tax professional because you would likely pay taxes on the forgiven amount as revenue.
 If you are interested in this option, you could try your hand at communicating directly with the creditors.
+There is a lot to know about the difference between debt management and debt settlementthe difference between debt management and debt settlement.
+Be sure to understand the complete terms.
 Debt settlement companies often charge high fees and offer no guarantees.

 Do you have a car that you could sell for some quick cash?
 How about stocks or bonds that have significant value?
 Selling or liquidating an asset allows you to pay off your debts quickly and easily.
 The toughest part of this option is breaking the emotional tie that you may have to your possessions.
 However, your sorrow may turn to joy when you realize how good it feels to be debt free!